RootlessAgrarian/mappingguide/docs/intermediate/11_tipsNtrix.md

 ### the most important tip/trick

-Always, the single most instructive thing you can do is to open an existing map that you admire, teleport to an area of interest, and take a close look at it -- figure out how it was done.
+*Always*, the single most instructive thing you can do is to open an existing map that you admire, teleport to an area of interest, and take a close look at it -- figure out how it was done.
 This will expand your skills more than any amount of manual reading!
 An example is worth more than a thousand words.

 ### copy and paste for efficient editing